Herschel Walker, other candidates test skipping debates

 In still another video, he said that anyone who wants to change the Constitution should be impeached because the Constitution has to stand.
 But then he added, “Maybe amend it a little bit.
 But we’ve all got to rejoice in who the Lord Jesus Christ is.”

-Walker led the University of Georgia football team to a national title in 1981 and won the Heisman Trophy a year later.
+Walker led the University of Georgia football team to a national title for the 1980 season and won the Heisman Trophy in 1982.
 His status as a Georgia sports legend, along with Trump’s endorsement, made him the GOP favorite as soon as he entered the race in August.

 Still, limiting questioning and access may help avoid discussions about his turbulent past.
 Officers responding to a 2001 report that Walker was armed and scaring his estranged wife at a suburban Dallas home later noted that Walker “talked about having a shoot-out with police,” according to a police report revealed by the AP in February.
 In a protective order sought by his then-ex-wife in 2005, Walker was accused of repeatedly threatening her life.